Staying Safe From Animals On Roads

 - If you see an outsized animal near the road and think you have got time to avoid hitting it, reduce your speed, tap your brakes to warn other drivers, and sound your horn.

 - If the animal is in your path, brake firmly but don’t swerve to avoid it.
-The sound you interfere a series of short bursts to frighten it away.
+The sound interferes with a series of short bursts to frighten it away.
 Provided you’ll be able to impede with control, steer around the animal but remain on the road if possible.
 Be careful of oncoming traffic.

 - If a collision seems inevitable, don’t swerve to avoid the animal; your risk of injury could also be greater if you are doing.
 Maintain control of the vehicle.
 Report the accident to the police and your insurer.
 Get help from people such as professional towing San Jose roadside assistance.